Harshit-Dhanwalkar/rust-geojson-mapper/README.md

     `approx = "0.5"`: A crate for approximate float comparisons (included, but not directly used in the current map drawing logic).
     `geojson = "0.24"`: A library for working with GeoJSON data.
     `serde_json = "1.0"`: A JSON serialization/deserialization library (a dependency of `geojson`).

+---

+## Data Source Acknowledgement

+The GeoJSON data used in this project is sourced from the Natural Earth project, specifically from the repository maintained by [nvkelso](https://github.com/nvkelso).

 # License